ReactFinland/site/pages/blog/2021-07-21-rf21-schedule-highlights.md

 ## What about my ticket?

 If you already have a ticket for our last year's (2020) event, it's automatically moved to the next year.
-We'll also grant you free access to the virtual venue and the matchmaking platform.
-Access can be gained separately as well by paying the entry cost.

 ## Conclusion